 Top 10 reasons to sell on Amazon in Australia

-Since Amazon’s announcement to expand to Australia monthly searches for “Amazon” have risen 93% , and as Amazon begins to build momentum in Australia, it may be worth considering just why so many businesses are incorporating the platform into their ecommerce strategy.
+Since Amazon’s announced they were expanding to Australia monthly searches for “Amazon” have risen by 93% , and as Amazon begins to build momentum in Australia, it may be worth considering just why so many businesses are incorporating the platform into their ecommerce strategy.

 Today’s post will explore 10 of the top reasons to sell on Amazon Australia.